vojay-dev/vojay-dev.github.io/_posts/2024-02-28-airflow-venv.md

 ![Airflow config location]({{site.baseurl}}/images/blog/2024-02-28-04.png)

-Open the configuration in your favorite editor, and change the following configuration:
+Open the configuration in your favourite editor, and change the following configuration:

 {% highlight text %}
 load_examples = False